Srey10/MealConnect_/README.md

 To build a connected ecosystem where compassion meets technology, turning every extra bite into a step toward ending hunger and food waste.

 ##  Built Using the MERN Stack
+MongoDB for data storage, Express and Node.js for backend APIs, and React for a responsive frontend interface.